 ILUNO Program and IPD English for Professionals

-For more information, contact Health Services at 402.554.2374
+For more information, contact the Nebraska Medicine – UNO Health Center at 402.554.2374

 Meningococcal disease is a rare infection with potentially devastating results.
 The vaccine is recommended for the first year students living in university housing but is not required by the University of Nebraska at Omaha.